 "According to the document, in Uzbekistan a website can be blocked if it promotes war, violence, terrorism or the ideas of religious extremism, separatism and fundamentalism.
 Based on the results of the monitoring, a special registry of prohibited websites is being created," Khakimova said.

 The registry includes 40 websites so far.
-Among them are the websites of Abu Saloh, the leader of Jama'at al-Tawhid wal-Jihad, and of extremist TV channels like Al-Fatah TV, Hidoyat TV and others.
+Among them are the websites of Abu Saloh, the former leader of Jama'at al-Tawhid wal-Jihad, and of extremist TV channels like Al-Fatah TV, Hidoyat TV and others.

 Uzbekistan not only blocks such sites from Uzbek cyberspace but categorises their owners as extremist organisations, according to the Justice Ministry.